 Raisins – They are grapes with most of the water (Holy Spirit) taken out of them but they still can revive a weak individual.
 Ex.
 1 Samuel 30:12

-However you view wine drinking is between you and Jesus but the grape plant and its fruit is and always will be part of Church symbolism.
+However, you view wine drinking is between you and Jesus but the grape plant and its fruit are and always will be part of Church symbolism.

 The main story of the Recab family is found in Jeremiah 35.
 Here the prophet Jeremiah is instructed by God to have all of the men of the family come to the Temple and serve them wine.
 No pressure right, THE MAN of God invites you to church and expects you to join in “the boys night out” he is throwing.
 They refuse and state that they don’t drink because of a long-standing family tradition.
 (Drinking alcohol is not the point but it could be; I know it is a very volatile topic.
 I don’t drink because it is one thing that God delivered me from when I got saved.
 I have found out through the years that it is not me who is uncomfortable with not drinking but the drinkers around me.)
 They also state another family tradition of not owning houses or planting fields.
 Now all of this combined for some people would qualify them as “NUTS”, no “American Dream” of your own house; then to top all of that off they tell the man of God, NO.